mmfahey/EConverter_KivyAndroid/README.md

 Contact the author at mmfahey92@gmail.com

 ## Roadmap
+Plan on releasing and IOS version by Fall 2021 and plan on continued bug fixes and update implementations as wanted or needed.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.